Buffalo Bills interview Seahawks defensive coordinator Kris Richard for head coaching job

 Asked this week about being linked to head coaching jobs, Richard said he would concentrate first on his duties with the Seahawks.

 “It makes no difference,” he said.
 “There’s nothing that’s official.
 Our focus is this week at hand.
 We still have tons of work and hopefully tons of more games ahead of us riding here, and that’s where our focus is.
-Taking this thing as far as we can. … very humbled, absolutely Very humbling to even be considered.
-Again, nothing is official, I don’t know very much about anything, if anything at all.”
+Taking this thing as far as we can. … very humbled, absolutely very humbling to even be considered.”

 Most Read Stories